CVE-2026-4555: Stack-based Buffer Overflow in D-Link DIR-513

 Technical Analysis

-CVE-2026-4555 identifies a critical stack-based buffer overflow vulnerability in the D-Link DIR-513 router, specifically firmware version 1.10.
-The vulnerability resides in the formEasySetTimezone function within the boa embedded web server component, which processes HTTP requests at the /goform/formEasySetTimezone endpoint.
-The flaw arises from improper validation and handling of the curTime parameter, allowing an attacker to supply a crafted input that overflows the stack buffer.
-This overflow can overwrite the return address or other control data on the stack, enabling remote code execution under the privileges of the web server process.
-The vulnerability is remotely exploitable without requiring authentication or user interaction, making it highly accessible to attackers scanning for vulnerable devices.
-The CVSS 4.0 base score of 8.7 reflects the high impact on confidentiality, integrity, and availability, combined with the ease of exploitation.
-Although the device is no longer supported and no official patches are available, a public exploit has been released, increasing the likelihood of exploitation in the wild.
-The affected device is typically deployed in small office or home office environments, but may still be found in legacy network infrastructure.
-The boa web server component is a lightweight embedded HTTP server commonly used in IoT and networking devices, and its vulnerabilities can lead to full device compromise.
-Due to the end-of-life status of the DIR-513, mitigation options are limited to network-level controls or device replacement.
+CVE-2026-4555 identifies a critical stack-based buffer overflow vulnerability in the D-Link DIR-513 router firmware version 1.10, specifically within the formEasySetTimezone function of the boa embedded web server component.
+The vulnerability arises from improper validation and handling of the curTime parameter passed to the /goform/formEasySetTimezone endpoint.
+An attacker can craft a malicious request that overflows the stack buffer, potentially overwriting the return address or other control data, enabling arbitrary code execution on the device.
+This can lead to full compromise of the router, including the ability to execute commands with elevated privileges.
+The vulnerability is remotely exploitable without requiring authentication or user interaction, making it highly accessible to attackers scanning for vulnerable devices on the internet.
+Although the product is no longer supported and no official patches exist, a public exploit has been released, increasing the likelihood of exploitation in the wild.
+The boa web server is a lightweight HTTP server commonly used in embedded devices, and this flaw highlights the risks of legacy firmware with unpatched vulnerabilities.
+The CVSS v4.0 score of 8.7 reflects the high impact on confidentiality, integrity, and availability, combined with ease of exploitation.
+The scope is limited to the DIR-513 version 1.10 firmware, but affected devices remain at risk until replaced or mitigated.

 Potential Impact